 Also, in 2015 I was the first to add immutability to crypto trading cards.

 Art on blockchain, a related concept, dates back to 2009.
-Some experimentation with blockchain graffiti, colored coins and namecoin domains did take place.
+Sure, experimentation with blockchain graffiti, colored coins and namecoin domains did take place earlier.
 But neither of these used token as the medium.
 Also, it’s questionable whether any of these can really be collected.

 All tokens were issued on Counterparty (XCP), the Bitcoin token standard.
 Since everything is recorded on the Bitcoin blockchain, anyone can independently verify my claims.

 OLGA.
 This is the first unique token.
 With a fixed supply of one, it is distinguishable from all other XCP tokens, thus non-fungible.
 The metadata was set to “Моя Вечная One & Only” (My Eternal One & Only) which even proves a symbolic intent.
 This method of issuing unique tokens have been repeated thousands of times, including for the most valuable Rare Pepe cards.

 JPGOLD.
 Issued with a locked supply of one thousand indivisible tokens.
 Prior to JPGOLD, only coin-like issuances of at least 100,000 tokens had been minted, which made JPGOLD the first scarce 1/N. The token was created on impulse, inspired by gold bullion, when I first discovered XCP.
 The 1/N model has since become the most popular for issuing cards and other collectible art on XCP.